Altricial or Precocial Young Birds: Know the Differences

-Ducks: young ducks separate from the parents after they can fly.
+Ducks: young ducks separate from their parents after they can fly.
 In some species, they separate even before they can fly.

 Shorebirds: In highly migratory species, chicks are abandoned by their parents as soon as they become nutritionally independent.
 The parents begin their migration journey before the chicks can fly.
 The chicks follow the parents to the wintering grounds a few weeks later.

-Hawks and owls: Generally, juvenile raptors and owls stay with the parents until they become nutritionally independent.
+Hawks and owls: Generally, juvenile raptors and owls stay with their parents until they become nutritionally independent.
 This separation may take a few months or over a year.